-These lesser-known Mystical Christian teachings of the dissolving and dying of the personal self seemed to resonate much more for me than did the traditional teachings about the afterlife and the pardons for sin – which implied there was a dualistic God that was also omnipresent.
+These lesser known teachings of the dissolving and dying of the personal self seemed to resonate much more for me than did the traditional teachings about the afterlife and the pardons for sin – which implied there was a dualistic God that was also omnipresent.
 Impossible.

 I began attending the local Buddhist temple for instruction on meditation and yoga and to study the ancient words of the Buddha.
-I also began a daily prayerful meditation and yoga practice to quiet the mental processing and ease the stress of working in the corporate world.
+I also began a daily prayerful meditation and yoga practice to quiet the thinking mind and ease the stress of working in the corporate world.

 Slow Death with Self-Inquiry

 Sparked by the ancient words of the Christian mystics, and Eastern religions, I began inquiring into my personal beliefs and memories.
 Over the years inquiry was like a slow death creeping in to dissolve every belief, memory, and concept.